 Further Zinc Facts:

 Zinc has a proven track record with it being extensively used since the 19th century throughout continental Europe.
 It was first discovered in Austria around 500 years ago.
-With such a track record Zinc is set to fully fulfil its roofing potential throughout the UK in the near future as people become increasingly aware of its benefits.
+With such a track record Zinc is set to fully fulfill its roofing potential throughout the UK in the near future as people become increasingly aware of its benefits.

 Some architects prefer using Zinc rather than Copper because its colour is far more stable.
 It is available in a variety of different colours, although the natural grey patina is the preferred choice.